Team-Simulanis/Unity-MCP/Assets/root/Documentation~/README.md

 #### Running PlayMode tests

 To be able to run Play Mode tests via the TestRunner MCP tool, you should consider configuring Unity to **not** perform a domain reload when entering Play Mode (`Edit -> Project Settings -> Editor -> Enter Play Mode Settings` - set to `Reload Scene only` or `Do not reload Domain or Scene`).
-Otherewise, starting the Play Mode tests will interrupt the TestRunner MCP tool, leading to a cycle of tests restarting.
+Otherwise, starting the Play Mode tests will interrupt the TestRunner MCP tool, leading to a cycle of tests restarting.

 # Installation